What memes do you carry?

 Euthanasia, abortion, suicide - what is your moral judgement on these issues?

 Is being a moral person conductive or essential to being a happy person?

-Perennialism - is it the case that all (or almost all) religions are in a certain sense right and their differences stem only from human imperfection?
+Perennialism - are all religions right in a certain sense?
+Do their differences stem only from human imperfection?
+Or a divine plan?

-Existence of God - atheism, agnosticism, belief in an unspecified higher force, personal theism; what describes you most accurately?
+Existence of God - options include atheism, agnosticism, belief in an unspecified higher force, personal theism.
+What describes you most accurately?

 Nature of our knowledge of God - can we infer anything from the beauty of nature, of humans?
 Through direct prayers?
 Through sacred texts?